 Getting your USCG medical certificate is easy, and you can visit any physician, physician assistant, or nurse practitioner who is licensed in the U.S. or U.S. Territory.

-For mariners who only hold domestic (National) endorsements, the medical certificate needs to be renewed l every 5 years to keep their MMC valid.
+For mariners who only hold domestic (National) endorsements, the medical certificate needs to be renewed every 5 years to keep their MMC valid.

 To make sure your drug test is valid:

 You have 185 days from the day your negative result is signed by the certified MRO to submit your package to the USCG, but you should submit your results right away.
+Read more about how to schedule a USCG drug test.

 You’re required to have valid Adult CPR certification and basic first aid course completed within the past 12 months when you submit your application.
 The USCG will accept an American Red Cross First Aid and CPR card or a USCG-approved course.